Kong/terraform-provider-konnect/docs/resources/gateway_route.md

 ### Optional

 - `destinations` (Attributes List) A list of IP destinations of incoming connections that match this Route when using stream routing.
 Each entry is an object with fields "ip" (optionally in CIDR range notation) and/or "port". (see [below for nested schema](#nestedatt--destinations))
-- `headers` (Map of String) One or more lists of values indexed by header name that will cause this Route to match if present in the request.
+- `headers` (Map of List of String) One or more lists of values indexed by header name that will cause this Route to match if present in the request.
 The `Host` header cannot be used with this attribute: hosts should be specified using the `hosts` attribute.
 When `headers` contains only one value and that value starts with the special prefix `~*`, the value is interpreted as a regular expression.
 - `hosts` (List of String) A list of domain names that match this Route.
 Note that the hosts value is case sensitive.
 - `https_redirect_status_code` (Number) The status code Kong responds with when all properties of a Route match except the protocol i.e. if the protocol of the request is `HTTP` instead of `HTTPS`. `Location` header is injected by Kong if the field is set to 301, 302, 307 or 308.
 Note: This config applies only if the Route is configured to only accept the `https` protocol. must be one of ["426", "301", "302", "307", "308"]
 - `methods` (List of String) A list of HTTP methods that match this Route.